11 great peer-to-peer fundraising platforms for Institutions and Nonprofits 2026

 - Givebutter primarily caters to nonprofits and may not be as experienced with an educational institution’s needs.

-- Some customers say that if opting out of tips from donors, the payment charges can be relatively costly sometimes.
+- Some customers say that payment charges can be relatively costly if the organization opts out of donor tipping.

 Pricing